birgerosterberg/loopit/README.md

 User Stories: \
 As a new user, I want to create an account so that I can start using the LoopIt. \
 As a registered user, I want to be able to log in and log out of my account. \
-X As a registered user, I want to reset my password if I forget it.
+As a registered user, I want to reset my password if I forget it.
+(Left to implement in a later sprint)

 **Epic 3: User Profile and Settings** \
 **Description: Implement user profiles where users can view their activity, customize display names, and upload profile pictures.**

 User Stories: \
-X As a user, I want to have a profile page where I can see my posts and likes. \
+As a user, I want to have a profile page where I can see my posts and likes.
+(Left to implement in a later sprint) \
 As a user, I want to customize my display name and profile picture.

 ### Content Management: